Password Door Step-by-step Tutorial

 Do not forget to click OK to confirm, so that the protection item will be saved to the current configuration and will take effect.

 You can set an individual password for each protected program, by clicking the Change... button in the Protection item page.
-If you do not set password to a program, then the admin password will be used to for this protection item.
+If you do not set password for a program, then the admin password will be used for this protection item.

 You can use the Filter to protect any program or even a set of programs.